August 9, 2010

 It was a very nice farewell ceremony and everybody wished me a good journey.
 I think I have never been honoured so much as on this day and still feel quite astonished and happy, but also a little proud of it.
 These speeches were something very special and have a big meaning to me.

-Sunday afternoon we finally left for Mumbai, stayed at a friends place for a few hours and then I set of for Germany, flying all night and reaching it 13,5 hours later.
+Sunday afternoon we finally left for Mumbai, stayed at a friends place for a few hours and then I set of for Germany, flying all n

 But before we left the school all the students and most of the staff gathered in long lines at the entrance of the school to say good bye to me.
 It was very moving to see them all standing there and again I had to shake everybodys hand and many of the kids thanked me for staying with them.
 Touching every single kid again I felt worse the further I went and soon could not stop the tears running down my face.